Portrait Of Smiling Black Doctor Making Medical Check Up For Little Baby Patient In Clinic, Handsome Young

 Registered Dietitian Nutritionist, co-founder of Plant-Based Juniors and New York Times bestselling chef.

-Pediatrician, former affiliate clinical instructor at Stanford University School of Medicine and co-author of Nourish: The Definitive Plant-Based Nutrition Guide for Families.
+Pediatrician, Adjunct Lecturer at Stanford University, and co-author of Nourish: The Definitive Plant-Based Nutrition Guide for Families.

 Registered Dietitian Nutritionist, co-founder of Plant-Based Juniors and co-author of The Plant-Based Baby + Toddler.